Reporting year 2022

 Attainment 8

 Attainment 8 measures the average achievement of pupils in up to 8 qualifications.
-This includes: English (double weighted if both English language and English literature are sat); mathematics (double weighted); three further qualifications that count in the English Baccalaureate (EBacc); and three further qualifications that can be GCSE qualifications (including EBacc subjects) or any other non-GCSE qualification on the DfE approved list.
+This includes: English (double weighted if both English language and English literature are sat); mathematics (double weighted); three further qualifications that count in the English Baccalaureate (EBacc); and three further qualifications that can be GCSE qualifications (including EBacc subjects) or any other non-GCSE qualification on the DfE approved list (opens in a new tab).

 From 2018, for pupils who take GCSEs only, Attainment 8 had a maximum point score of 90, compared to a maximum of 87 in 2017 and 80 in 2016.
 This is a consequence of the phased introduction of reformed GCSEs graded on the 9-1 scale.
 These differences should be considered when comparing Attainment 8 scores before 2019.